sylvainbx/rust-book-fr/FRENCH/src/ch03-03-how-functions-work.md

 `une_autre_fonction` est appelée et son message est affiché.

 <!--
-### Function Parameters
+### Parameters
 -->

-### Les paramètres de fonctions
+### Les paramètres

 <!--
-Functions can also be defined to have *parameters*, which are special variables that are part of a function’s signature.
+We can define functions to have *parameters*, which are special variables that are part of a function’s signature.
 When a function has parameters, you can provide it with concrete values for those parameters.
 Technically, the concrete values are called *arguments*, but in casual conversation, people tend to use the words *parameter* and *argument* interchangeably for either the variables in a function’s definition or the concrete values passed in when you call a function.
 -->

-Les fonctions peuvent aussi être définies avec des *paramètres*, qui sont des variables spéciales qui font partie de la signature de la fonction.
+Nous pouvons définir des fonctions avec des *paramètres*, qui sont des variables spéciales qui font partie de la signature de la fonction.
 Quand une fonction a des paramètres, vous pouvez lui fournir des valeurs concrètes avec ces paramètres.
 Techniquement, ces valeurs concrètes sont appelées des